nerd-in-a-mooc/graylog/02-mongodb/README.md

 # MongoDB
 ## A straightforward configuration to get Graylog up and ready

 Graylog works with 4.x MongoDB instances.
+Don't try using newest versions of MongoDB.
+It might not break your instance, but you're not sure what will happen.

 Our Graylog and MongoDB hosts are called
-- graymongo1.nerd.mooc
+- graymongo01.nerd.mooc
-- graymongo2.nerd.mooc
+- graymongo02.nerd.mooc
-- graymongo3.nerd.mooc
+- graymongo03.nerd.mooc

 ## Install
 > :warning: On the three Nodes !